I have sensitive skin. Could I have an allergic reaction?

 What do I wear for my appointment?

 LOOSE FITTING clothing.
 Most competitors use a black nylon robe.
 This is very important!
 Weather permitting, it is best to wear flip flops on your feet.
-Bring umbrella if it is raining.
+Bring umbrella if it is raining and COVER UP.

 How do I prepare for my Stage Color?

 How long will the Stage Color last?

 5 – 10 days, depending on the type of each individuals skin, and depending on how well post tan instructions are followed.
-Certain factors can affect the longevity of your tan.
+Certain factors can affect the longevity of your Stage Color.
 The use of hot tubs, swimming in pools or the ocean, and excessive sweating while wearing restrictive clothing will cause faster fading.

 The products we use produce a very natural bronze color.